Samwisee/Zendesk-Coding-Project-2021/README.md

 This command encorporates tests for both the server and the UI.

+Any file with the word test in the extension is specifically made for testing purposes.

-The server tests handle successful requests (including tickets across paginated requests), general 500 errors, and bad credentials (401 errors).
+The fetch.test.js handles successful requests (including tickets across paginated requests), general 500 errors, and bad credentials (401 errors).

-The UI tests show that the browser is able to render tickets as buttons with correctly labelled subject lines.
+The UI.test.js tests that the browser is able to render tickets as buttons with correctly labelled subject lines.

-Testing is handled using [jest](https://jestjs.io/), [jsdom](https://github.com/jsdom/jsdom) for UI testing, and [moxios](https://github.com/axios/moxios) for API testing.
+This testing suite uses [jest](https://jestjs.io/), [jsdom](https://github.com/jsdom/jsdom) for UI testing, and [moxios](https://github.com/axios/moxios) for API testing.

 ## System Design